poleaxe0224/STRAIN-Game-Design-Document/README.md

 ## III.
 Core Mechanic: The STRAIN Gauge

 This is your lifeline, replacing the traditional HP bar.
-**UI Design**: A dynamic EKG-style monitor stretching across the top of the screen (Refer to Concept Art).
+**UI Design**: A dynamic EKG-style monitor stretching across the top of the screen.

+**Visual Reference: UI & Strain Dynamics**
+<video src="UI Focus.mp4" controls width="100%"></video>
+> *Video Reference: The UI visually represents the infection level.
+Note the audio cues (heartbeat) accelerating as the Strain reaches Critical levels.*

 ### A. Rules of Strain
 * **Passive Accumulation**: Increases slowly over time (viral corruption).